 Cissus quadrangularis has been used in traditional Ayurvedic medicine for bone health, and, according to 1MD's website, "supports bone-formation and efficient calcium utilization."
 Laboratory and animal studies suggest that Cissus quadrangularis may have anti-osteoporotic effects, possibly by increasing differentiation and mineralization of osteoblasts (cells that form new bone) and promoting bone formation (Stohs, Phytother Res 2013).

-Taking 300 mg of Cissus quadrangularis extract or 500 mg of powder has been found to be generally safe in short-term clinical trials.
+Taking 300 mg of Cissus quadrangularis extract or 500 to 1,600 mg of powder has been found to be generally safe in short-term clinical trials.
 In these trials, side effects, including headache, dry mouth, insomnia, nausea, gas and diarrhea have been reported.
 However, long-term studies are needed to better assess its safety, particularly at the dose in OsteoMD (750 mg).

 A daily serving of three capsules of OsteoMD costs $1.53.
 In ConsumerLab's product reviews, one can get the same amounts of vitamins and minerals for as little as 36 cents (5 cents for 50 mcg of vitamin D; about 5 cents for 325 mg of calcium, and 26 cents for 180 mcg of MK-7).
 So, you are paying $1.17 extra for these in a formula along with Cal-Z-Bone.